MaxHalford/tuna/README.md

 #### `SequentialGroupBy`

 Using a `GroupBy` can incur a large memory usage if you are computing many statistics on a very large dataset.
-Indeed at most `n * k` values will have to maintained in memory, where `n` is the number of group keys and `k` is the number of `Extractor`s.
+Indeed the spatial complexity is `O(n * k)`, where `n` is the number of group keys and `k` is the number of `Extractor`s.
 This can potentially become quite large, especially if you're using nested `GroupBy`s.
-While this is completely fine if you have enough RAM available, it can slow down the computation.
+While this is completely fine if you have enough RAM available, it can hinder the overall computation time.

 The trick is that **if your data is ordered by the group key then you only have to store the running statistics for one group at a time**.
-This means you only have to maintain `k` in memory.
-While having ordered data isn't always the case, it does happen.
-To make the most of this you can use the `SequentialGroupBy` struct which can be initialised with the `NewSequentialGroupBy` method.
-It takes as argument a `Sink` in addition to the arguments used for `NewGroupBy`.
+This leads to a `O(k)` spatial complexity which is much more efficient.
+While having ordered data isn't always the case, you should make the most of it is the case.
+To do so you can use the `SequentialGroupBy` struct which can be initialised with the `NewSequentialGroupBy` method.
+It takes as argument a `Sink` in addition to the arguments used for the `NewGroupBy` method.
 Every time a new group key is encountered the current statistics are written to the `Sink` and a new `Extractor` is initialised to handle the new group.

 ```go
 stream, _ := NewCSVStreamFromPath("path/to/csv/ordered/by/name")